Thunradee/driver-tracker/README.md

 6. The server is now up and running and the endpoints are ready for you!

-To work with the endpoints you migth need other tools such as [Postman](https://www.postman.com/)
+To work with the endpoints you might need other tools such as [Postman](https://www.postman.com/)

 ## Test Cases
 You can find test files in ```driver-tracker/driverTracker/api/tests```.
 To run the test, change directory to 'driverTracker' and run below command line.